neotheicebird/notes/graphql_edx/Core Concepts.md

 Start with the `subscription` keyword and think of `newPerson` as a SNS topic.
 When ever a new Person is created, a stream of data is sent to the client.

 hottake: Pusher is good because they provide frontend libraries to incorporate subscriptions.
 But in graphql world, any graphql framework implemented would already have subscription baked into it and with just using SNS, we could achieve great results without some service like pusher.
+(Edit 09-05-2021: This is not true.
+While we can implement subscriptions with just Lambda, it is not optimal.
+We need a continuously running process.
+AWS AppSync seems like the way to go)

 4. graphql schema